Successful Student – Southern Utah University

 - Communicate regularly, professionally and in person with your instructors, academic advisor and University support staff to establish appropriate academic goals, to receive feedback on your performance, and to seek help when it is needed.

 - Identify and use campus resources to manage your course load.
-At the very least, use the MySUU Portal, DegreeWorks, Optimal Resume and, when needed, the Tutoring Center, Writing Center, and the Speech and Presentation Center.
+At the very least, use the MySUU Portal, DegreeWorks, and, when needed, the Tutoring Center, Writing Center, and the Speech and Presentation Center.

 - Use time productively by regularly attending class, submitting assignments on time and meeting the deadlines established for class registration and filing financial aid documents.